Abzollo/capsnet-torch/README.md

-# capsnet-torch
+# CapsNet-torch
-A reimplementation of the paper "Matrix Capsules With EM Routing"
+A reimplementation of the paper "Matrix Capsules With EM Routing".

+Work in-progress...